 Can an agency or organization pay for clearances?

-Child Abuse clearances
+Child abuse clearances:

-Yes, employers, agencies and organizations can pay for child abuse history clearances by registering for a Business Partner User account using the "Organization Account Access" link on the Child Welfare Portal website at www.compass.state. pa.us/cwis.
-The business account will allow organizations to purchase Child Abuse clearance payment codes to be distributed to applicants or employees.
-Individual applicants or employees will then go onto the Child Welfare Portal to apply for the clearance using the code.
-The prepurchased codes can only be used once and allows the organization to have access to the applicant's Child Abuse clearance results once those results are processed.
+Yes, employers, agencies and organizations can pay for child abuse history clearances by registering for a Business Partner User account using the "Organization Account access" link on the Child Welfare portal, www.compass.state.pa.us/cwis, which goes live on Dec.
+31, 2014.
+The business account will allow organizations to purchase child abuse history clearance payment codes to be distributed to applicants or employees.
+Individual applicants or employees will then go onto the child welfare portal to apply for the clearance using the code.
+The pre-purchased codes can only be used once and allows the organization to have access to the applicant's child abuse history clearance results once those results are processed.

-FBI clearances
+FBI clearances: